Understand The Link Connecting Criminal Convictions & Civil Liability

 Criminal damage under Arizona law is classified in different degrees depending on the property type and lost property value.
 A person can be charged with criminal damage under Arizona code 13-1602 for any of the following offenses:

-- Tampering with a construction, utility, or agricultural site with the purpose of taking metals
+• Tampering with a construction, utility, or agricultural site to take metals

-Almost all types of criminal damage involve reckless conduct, which is defined by the state of Arizona that the accused person was aware of and consciously disregarded a substantial and unjustifiable risk which constituted a gross deviation from a reasonable standard of conduct.
+Almost all types of criminal damage involve reckless conduct, which is defined by the state of Arizona as the accused person is aware of and consciously disregards a substantial and unjustifiable risk that constitutes a gross deviation from a reasonable standard of conduct.

-What Are The Penalties For Criminal Damage In Arizona?
+Penalties For Criminal Damage In Arizona: Misdemeanors vs. Felonies

 The penalty for criminal damage in Arizona depends upon whether the conviction is a misdemeanor or a felony, what type of property was damaged, and the financial value of the property damage.
 Some situations are considered aggravated criminal damage and entail higher penalties.